fluxninja/aperture/docs/content/integrations/consul/consul.md

    Envoy Extension for the outbound listener, in the Consul Proxy running with the application.

-   The Open Telemetry configuration in the following has extracted values, which are forwarded to the Aperture Agent instance using gRPC.
+   The OpenTelemetry configuration in the following has extracted values, which are forwarded to the Aperture Agent instance using gRPC.

    The prepared log has the request method value as log body and `egress` as the